 HQIP have commissioned the NOD to undertake a pilot study to assess the feasibility of possible future inclusion of a Patient Reported Outcome Measure (PROM) in the NOD Cataract Audit as a patient focused outcome.
 Cat-PROM5 https://www.nature.com/articles/eye20181 was chosen as the PROM of choice, and electronic data collection tools have been developed.
 Cat-PROM5 data have been collected and analysed and a report will shortly be submitted to HQIP for approval prior to release on the NOD website.

-The NOD team will be hosting free to attend Quality Improvement (QI) workshops for anyone participating or wishing to participate in the national cataract audit.
+The NOD team is hosting free to attend Quality Improvement (QI) workshops for anyone participating or wishing to participate in the national cataract audit.
+Anyone with an interest in or connection to the audit is welcome to join us.

 The workshops take place from 10.00 to 15.30 on the following dates: